BoomSec/Megapixel-IP-Camera-POC/README.md

 python CameraExploit.py TargetCameras.txt
 ```

-## Note for Users Finding the URL of this Repository Displayed on Their Cameras
+## Note for Users Finding a Repository URL Displayed on Their Cameras

-If you have discovered the URL of this github repo displayed on your camera, it is possible that your camera may be vulnerable.
+If you have discovered a repository URL displayed on your camera, it is possible that your camera may be vulnerable.
 This could be due to default credentials being used or other security vulnerabilities.

 ### What to Do If You Suspect Your Camera May Be Vulnerable